jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 154 Rules concerning driver licensing
-(1) Without limiting the general power to make rules under section 152, ordinary rules may— (a) put in place a system or provide for the licensing of drivers of motor vehicles, including provisions for the issue, endorsement, alteration, replacement, renewal, surrender, suspension, expiry, and revocation of licences:
+(1) Without limiting the general power to make rules under section 152, ordinary rules may— (a) put in place a system or provide for the licensing of drivers of motor vehicles, including provisions for the issue, production, endorsement, alteration, replacement, renewal, surrender, suspension, expiry, and revocation of driver licences:
   (b) specify different requirements for drivers of different age groups or experience, including requirements concerning the issue and expiry of licences:
   (c) provide for different classes of driver licences, and for the endorsement of licences for different purposes, and specify their effect:
   (d) specify the documentary evidence and other information to be submitted with applications concerning driver licences: